ABTech/abtech.org/templates/markdown/services.md

   <li><b>Advance notice:</b> At least one week advance notice of the event.
     Larger events require more lead time (usually 2 weeks or more).
 We recommend that
-    you contact us as soon as you possible to make sure we can fit you in our schedule, as
+    you contact us as soon as possible to make sure we can fit you in our schedule, as
     we frequently work multiple events simultaneously and have limited staff &amp; equipment.